pts/pts-chroot-env-qq/README.txt

   you back to your directory.
 * It propagates all environment variables (overriding only a few of them) by default.
+* It setuids back to the regular (non-root) user who called it.
+This way you can conveniently (and by default) run commands within a chroot environment as non-root.
+* It doesn't run sudo or su within the chroot, so your environment variables won't be clobbered.
 * It doesn't run a shell if you specify a command, so your environment variables won't be clobbered by e.g. /etc/bash.bashrc.
 * Even for the default interactive shell, it calls it with bash --norc, to